 Furniture disposal can be tricky because its heavy and bulky, especially if there are multiple pieces that need to be disposed.

-Because it's often bulky and heavy furniture disposal can be tricky, especially if there are multiple pieces that need to go.
 When it comes time to move, perform a home cleanout, or simply replace old, unused furniture, having an organized approach and a detailed plan can help make the removal process simpler, safer, and more efficient.
-Here are six methods for how to get rid of furniture.
+Here are six methods on how to get rid of furniture you no longer want.

 One of the simplest and fastest ways to get rid of furniture and other junk during a home cleanout is to rent a roll-off dumpster to handle the job.
 Dumpster rentals are available across the country, from Minnesota to South Florida and in multiple sizes to accommodate large and small loads of furniture.
 The dumpster rental process is a snap: simply choose the right size dumpster for the job, set a date for it to be delivered, fill it with all unwanted furniture and other belongings, and call for it to be picked up once the cleanout is finished.
 Our team will even lay driveway protections upon arrival and clean up the dumpster area before hauling everything away.